- Home

 What is the job outlook for Welder?

-The welder career path is expected to grow tremendously as the manufacturing sector, as well as the construction industry, is consistently growing.
-Almost every manufacturing industry requires welders for repairing or maintenance of equipment.
+The welder career path is expected to grow tremendously as the manufacturing sector, as well as the construction industry is consistently growing.
+Almost every manufacturing industry requires welders for the repair or maintenance of equipment.
 Infrastructure repair and improvements also require welders.
-Welding jobs are concentrated in manufacturing industries.
-The welding careers fall under the unorganised sector.
-Welder career outlook is expected growth of 3 per cent in the number of welding jobs.

 Frequently Asked Questions for Welder